chrisdanford/BetterXcodeGitBlame/README.md

 However, Xcode exposes no options to control what flags are passed to the `git blame` command, and it's hard-coded to point to an internally-bundled version of git.

-This installation script modified the Xcode-internal version to be wrapped by a shell script that passes some additional options to the `git blame` command:
+This installation script modified the Xcode-internal git to be wrapped by a shell script that passes some additional options for the `git blame` command:
 - `-w` to ignore whitespace-only changes
 - `-M` to ignore changes that only moved but didn't modify a line